syncfusion-content/blazor-docs/blazor/maps/shape-file.md

 ---
 layout: post
-title: ShapeFile in Blazor Maps Component | Syncfusion
+title: Shapefile in Blazor Maps component | Syncfusion
-description: Checkout and learn here all about ShapeFile in Syncfusion Blazor Maps component and much more details.
+description: Checkout and learn here all about Shapefile in Syncfusion Blazor Maps component and much more details.
 platform: Blazor
 control: Maps
 documentation: ug
 ---

-# ShapeFile in Blazor Maps Component
+# Shapefile in Blazor Maps Component

-The shapefile format is a popular geospatial vector data format used to store location-based information, including shapes, spatial locations, and pertinent properties of geographic landmarks.
+Shapefile is a popular geospatial vector data format for storing location-based information such as shapes, spatial locations, and pertinent properties of geographic landmarks.

-## Adding ShapeFile
+## Adding shapefile

-The Geographic data can be rendered like the USA map when using the Shapefile in the Map component.
-You can accomplish this by using the `ShapeData` property of the [MapsLayer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html).
-For the purpose of visualizing the states, regions, and boundaries defined in the Shapefile on the Map interface, the `ShapeData` property effectively serves as a container for the provided Shapefile.
-The USA map borders and any other geographical data contained in the Shapefile can be appropriately shown by the Map component.
+Shapefile can be used to render vector shape maps in the Maps component by specifying the remotely hosted file path of the shapefile in the [MapsLayer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html)'s [ShapeData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html#Syncfusion_Blazor_Maps_MapsLayer_1_ShapeData) property.

+> Only when the shapefile is hosted on a remote server it will be displayed in the Maps component.

 ```cshtml
 @using Syncfusion.Blazor.Maps